al-s/vungle-resources/English/AdobeAIR/AdobeAir-dev-guide-2.4.0.md

   import com.vungle.extensions.events.*;
   ```

-2. Initialize the API by calling Vungle.create(), and passing in an array containing your application ID from the Vungle Dashboard.
-If you are targeting both iOS and Android from the same project, include both IDs in the array- with the iOS id first and the Android id second.
+2. Initialize the API by calling `Vungle.create()`, and passing in an array containing your application ID from the Vungle Dashboard.
+If you are targeting both iOS and Android from the same project, include both IDs in the array - with the iOS id first and the Android id second.

-  You should wrap your call to Vungle.create() in a try/catch since Vungle may throw an error during the creation process (for instance, the extension throws an error if running on the Desktop):
+  You should wrap your call to `Vungle.create()` in a try/catch since Vungle may throw an error during the creation process (for instance, the extension throws an error if running on the Desktop):

   ```as3
   try